akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-cli/index.md

 ### Confirm the URL

 Now that the manifest is uploaded, your image is deployed.
-You can retrieve the access details by running the below:
+You can retrieve the access details by running the following command:

 ```
 provider-services lease-status --dseq $AKASH_DSEQ --from $AKASH_KEY_NAME --provider $AKASH_PROVIDER